 Targeting the enemy was a clearly defined and clearly attainable activity [of U.S. intelligence organizations]; an individual could be defined either as hostile or not hostile and an individual's location could be specified with precise grid points.
 Analyzing partner-nation leaders, on the other hand, lay outside the experience of much of the intelligence world, and the predominant collection resources were not aligned with that mission.
-It required subjective analysis of complex problems, with few clear-cut answers.25
+It required subjective analysis of complex problems, with few clear-cut answers.25 about which units to use.
+Ideally, CA officers would augment the regular SOF teams, but this preferred configuration was only possible in limited numbers due to the relatively small size of the CA branch.
+As a secondary measure, regular SOF teams without CA support were sent to the villages.
+Furthermore, when VSO efforts gradually took root and community demand increased, the U.S. military was forced to allocate regular troops to the program to meet the growing needs.
+Moyar explains that such capacity-driven compromises affected VSO efficacy:

 Numerical capacity is a second major challenge.
 The fractal VSO approach of sending small SOF teams to residential areas and villages asked for a large investment in troops.
 Given Afghanistan's vast geography and the scarcity of SOF, expanding the VSO footprint was inherently problematic.
-To address this, senior commanders could not be fastidious about which units to use.
-Ideally, CA officers would augment the regular SOF teams, but this preferred configuration was only possible in limited numbers due to the relatively small size of the CA branch.
-As a secondary measure, regular SOF teams without
+To address this, senior commanders could not be fastidious